Mercedes-Benz W154: 1947–1957: Indianapolis 500

 In 1949, Don Lee sold his W154 to Joel Thorne, another team owner.
 Thorne had the Mercedes engine removed and a Sparks straight-six engine installed.
 The car's bonnet no longer fit, so a new one had to be manufactured.
 Thorne drove the car himself, but failed to qualify for the race.

 Alfred Neubauer attended the 1949 race, in order to investigate the feasibility of a works Mercedes entry at Indianapolis.
 Neubauer studied Lew Welch's Novi team, and based on the information he had gained, Mercedes attempted to adapt the W154 for oval racing.

+Mercedes also had the pre-war 1500cc Voiturette (F2) Mercedes-Benz W165 which won the 1939 Tripoli Grand Prix and still was qualified for Grand Prix racing according to outgoing rules.
+The company studied concepts for a new Mercedes-Benz W195 GP car but then waited for new rules to be published that were come in effect in 1954, for which Mercedes-Benz W196 was made.

-The target was an entry in the 1951 Indianapolis 500.
-The cars were entered for two races in Argentina that year and attained two second-place finishes, with Herrmann Lang, Karl Kling and home favorite Juan Manuel Fangio driving.
-However, Mercedes discontinued the programme.
+Another target was an entry in the 1951 Indianapolis 500.
+For two Formula Libre races in the "Temporada Argentina" series that year, the February 1951 Buenos Aires Grand Prix (I) and 1951 Buenos Aires Grand Prix (II), three W154 cars were shipped there and entered, with Herrmann Lang, newcomer Karl Kling and home favorite Juan Manuel Fangio driving.
+Only the modern supercharged Ferrari 166 FL of José Froilán González could beat the outdated Mercedes, but second-place finishes is not was Mercedes was aiming for.
+Mercedes discontinued the W154 programme.

 The ex-Don Lee W154 made one final appearance at Indianapolis in 1957.
 The car was now owned by Edward Shreve, and had a Jaguar straight-six engine fitted.
 Danny Kladis drove the car, but failed to qualify for the race.